killerstorm/rell/doc/guide/general.rst

 -  Can modify the data in the database.
 -  Does not return a value.
--  Parameter types must be GTX-compatible.
+-  Parameter types must be Gtv-compatible.

 ::

-   operation createUser(name: text) {
+   operation create_user(name: text) {
        create user(name = name);
    }